Turn Your

 Body-Part Insurance

-Benefits of Captive Insurance
+Benefits of Private Insurance

 Filling the Gaps

-Captive insurance can replace or supplement traditional forms of insurance available in the commercial market.
+Private insurance can replace or supplement traditional forms of insurance available in the commercial market.
 Commercial insurance may not provide adequate coverage for certain types of risks.
 In fact, the commercial market may not even offer the types of insurance that a particular business requires.
 In addition, a captive can fill gaps that are built into commercial insurance, such as deductibles, policy exclusions and policy limits.

 Risk Transfer